john-pachec0/Monitor/APP_STORE_METADATA.md

 ```
 Welcome to Monitor!

-Monitor helps you capture and reframe anxious thoughts using evidence-based CBT techniques—all while keeping your data completely private on your device.
+Monitor helps you track meals and build awareness around eating patterns—all while keeping your data completely private on your device.

 Features:
-• Quick thought capture
+• Quick meal logging with photos
-• Scheduled worry time
-• Guided CBT reframing process
-• Learn about 13 cognitive distortions
-• Pattern recognition over time
+• Track behaviors and emotions
+• Daily review reminders
+• Timeline view of meal history
+• Care team management
+• PDF export for providers
 • Complete privacy—no accounts, no cloud

-Your mental health data stays with you.
+Your nutrition data stays with you.
 No tracking, no analytics, no servers.

 Questions or feedback?
-Tap Settings → Send Feedback
+Tap Settings → Support
 ```

-**Character Limit:** 4000 characters (This is ~500 characters ✅)
+**Character Limit:** 4000 characters (This is ~450 characters ✅)

 ---